UPPMAX/ollama-openwebui/README.md

 For OAuth/SSO, see the Open WebUI [docs](https://docs.openwebui.com/features/sso/) and add the relevant env vars to the Open WebUI exec block in `manage.sh`.

+To enable users to create API keys, the admin must enable it under Admin Panel -> Settings -> General -> Enable API Keys.

 ## Code completion (Continue.dev)

 Each user generates a personal API key in Open WebUI under